 If you choose to stay overnight in Nîmes, La Place Zen is an excellent choice since it is in the city centre and is close to many sites.

 If you stay in Avignon, Le Studio de l’Atelier d’artiste is also a good choice.
 It is right in the city centre and is a self-catering accommodation.
 The property is 450 m from Papal Palace, 901 m from Pont d’Avignon, and 1500 metres from Avignon Central Station.
+Besides, you can explore other places, such as Saint Remy de Provence in 30 minutes of driving.

 How to get there